 When it comes to HVAC work, hiring a licensed professional HVAC contractor can ensure that all work meets state and local regulations and is done safely and correctly.
 Here’s what homeowners should consider when choosing a professional:

-- Licensing: In Maryland, HVAC contractors must be licensed by the Maryland Board of Heating, Ventilation, Air Conditioning, and Refrigeration Contractors.
+- Licensing: In Maryland, HVAC contractors in Catonsville or anywhere in Maryland should be licensed by the Maryland Board of Heating, Ventilation, Air Conditioning, and Refrigeration Contractors.
 You can verify a contractor’s license on their website.